What to Review During Open Enrollment

 Most health insurance plans follow the Affordable Care Act (ACA).
 This includes plans provided by employers.

 To see if your plan follows ACA rules, check your summary of benefits and coverage, which shows what your plan covers and its costs.
-Look for the 10 essential benefits that the ACA requires:
+Look for the 10 essential benefits that ACA requires:

 • Outpatient care